Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 analysis and learning.
 In this chapter we have referenced several resources that can be helpful in mastering text mining techniques:

 - The Natural Language Toolkit is one of the most popular Python-based tools for natural language processing.
 It has a variety of methods and examples that are easily accessible online [@NLTKweb].
 The book by Bird et al. [@bird-09], available online, contains multiple examples and tips on how to use NLTK.
+This is a great package to use if you want to *understand* these models.

 -   A paper by Anna Huang [@huang-08] provides a brief overview of the key similarity measures for text document clustering discussed in